Chapter 1: Arrival

 Yokozawa frowned.
 The pain in Takano's eyes that he'd hoped his care had begun to finally extinguish had rekindled and he realized with a renewed sense of loss that, despite all his best efforts, Takano's torment was burning fever-bright again tonight.

-Takano clapped his arm around his friend's shoulder and Yokozawa's breath caught at the familiar touch.
+Takano clapped his arm around his shoulder and Yokozawa's breath caught at the familiar touch.

 "What would I do without my enforcer?"
-Takano teased.
-The heavy weight in his voice momentarily lifted.
+Takano's laugh was heartfelt this time, the heavy weight in his voice momentarily lifted.

-Yokozawa shook his shoulders and stretched out his elbows pushing Takano away.
+Shaking his shoulders, Yokozawa stretched out his elbows pushing Takano away.
 "Get off, idiot!" he growled, though what he really wanted more than anything was to linger under the lean arm that had just held him.
-It pained him to observe his rough rejection didn't faze Takano in the least.
+It pained Yokozawa to observe this rough rejection didn't faze Takano in the least.

-Takano plunged on determinedly ahead of his scowling friend.
-Pushing open the door into the building, he turned back over his shoulder and advised: "Just pretend like you belong here, Takafumi, that's the key to a crasher's success."
+Instead, Takano plunged on determinedly ahead of his scowling friend.
+Pushing open the door into the building, he turned back over his shoulder.
+"Just pretend like you belong here, Takafumi, that's the key to a crasher's success."

-"I'm not sure how successful I really want us to be," Yokozawa half-snarled.
-Still, despite the deep sigh he exhaled, he squared his shoulders and followed Takano into the building.
+"I'm not sure how successful I really want us to be."
+Still, despite the deep sigh he exhaled, Yokozawa squared his shoulders and followed Takano into the building.